naufal-yafi/naufal-yafi/README.md

 <p><em>College Student at <a href="https://www.stmik-wp.ac.id/">STMIK Widya Pratama Pekalongan</a></br>
 </em></p>

+> Learning computational thinking is much more important
 > you can do it :muscle:

 :blue_book: I'm learned from :